 Because they have built-in color and are reinforced to reduce surface damage, Fiberglass Reinforced Plastic (FRP) is NOT designed to be painted.

+This is particularly true because the surface is not designed to stick to paint.
 This non-stick surface makes cleaning the FRP easy, but the paint has a difficult time sticking.

 However, most FRP surfaces may be painted if you do the proper preparation.

+There may be exceptions depending on the manufacture and design of the FRP.
 So, you will need to check first before you decide to paint to ensure that it will work.

-Choosing the Right Paint for FRP
+Choosing the right paint for FRP

 This is because it has the best chance of sticking to FRPs that have had their surface properly prepared.

-A low-quality paint or latex paint will tend to peel, flake, or chip easily because it will have a difficult time sticking.
+Remember that low-quality paint or latex paint will tend to peel, flake, or chip easily because it will have a difficult time sticking.
+But you can use high-quality acrylic paint for FRPs that will remain indoors.

 For FRPs that will be exposed to sunlight or used in delicate outdoor environments, using high-quality epoxy paint or polyester-based paint is best.

 Once you have chosen the best paint for fiberglass, be sure to obtain the right type of brushes, sprayers, or rollers to apply the paint on smooth FRP panels.
+You can choose the type of application that best suits your needs.

-Preparing and Painting the FRP Surface
+Preparing and painting the FRP surface

 After you have obtained the paint and supplies, you’ll need to prepare the surface so that it will allow the paint to stick.
+Otherwise, you’ll find the paint sliding off the surface rather quickly.

 Even paint that does manage to stick will not look natural and brush strokes along with uneven coats will definitely show.